 WPL revenue is invested back into transport improvements in the city - namely the expansion of Nottingham's tram network and the redevelopment of Nottingham Station, both projects are complete and operational; the WPL continues to support the city's Link Bus Network which serves key employment sites including hospitals, universities and Park and Ride services.
-The Link network includes the largest fleet of electric buses in Europe.
+The Link network includes the world's largest bio-gas double decker bus fleet and one of the largest fleet of electric buses in Europe.
 WPL revenue is used as seed, pump primer and match funding to access grants around sustainable travel and has levered in significant further investment.